 The avalanche forecasters then write up the bulletin and produce the hazard map.
 Before being sent out, everything is carefully read through and corrected again.
 At 5 pm every day, the products must be published, so just before this the radio station SRF 1 broadcasts a live interview with the main shift.
 In the meantime, a translation agency will have translated the German original of the "Snowpack and weather" text into French, Italian and English.
 The translations are checked by the avalanche forecasters and published by 6 pm at the latest.

 At 5.30 am the next day, the staff from the main shift start working on the next analysis.
 The focus of their attention here is on unexpected developments during the night, information from observers that does not fit in with the existing picture, and changing weather forecasts that could call for a revision of the previous assessment.
 The relevant briefing is held at 7 am, and then the adjustments are made and checked.
-The automatic translation of the danger description means that final changes can be made until just a few minutes before the publication time of 8 am.
+The automatic translation of the danger description means that final changes can be made until immediately before the publication time of 8 am.

-Technical systems
+Technical systems ¶

 A lot more than expert avalanche knowledge and information about developments in terms of snow and the weather is needed to produce the avalanche bulletin twice a day.
 The SLF's Warning and Information Systems team develops for avalanche warning services tailor-made software solutions that are not available through commercial channels.
-These include data recording and analysis tools as well as editors required to produce the bulletin, and dispatch programs providing access to the bulletin from the internet and smartphones.
+These include data recording and analysis tools as well as editors required to produce the bulletin, and an interface providing access to the bulletin from the internet and smartphones.

 Analysis and visualisation

 With around 180 IMIS stations, as well as other MeteoSwiss automated stations, over 200 observers, snowpack and forecast models, meteorological forecasting models and weather reports, there is a huge volume of data which can only be handled appropriately if the values are processed and visualised properly.
 Global Information System (GIS) technology is used as a basis for the interactive spatial data visualisation.
-In this context both measurements and observations or assessments can be presented and statistical values can be calculate
+In this context both measurements and observations or assessments can be presented, and statistical values can be calculated.

-Bulletin editor
+Bulletin editor ¶

 This is a text editor used to compile a description of the snowpack and weather information as well as the outlook for the two days following the forecast period.
 Like all warning products, this part is also checked by a second avalanche forecaster and then immediately sent to the translation agency.
-This text is translated into Italian, French and English language by a translation agenc
+This text is translated into Italian, French and English language by a translation agency.

 Catalogue of standard phrases for automatic translation

-Generating the products and publication
+Generating the products and publication ¶